 A real leather jacket or coat is usually a costly investment but it can last for many, many years if given proper care.
 In many cases, you can wash a leather jacket at home if you follow the correct methods.

 It is important to understand the type of leather you are purchasing and to be sure that it is real leather.
 Many synthetic products can look very similar but the type of cleaning and care is much different.

 Leather comes in several grades and finishes and that makes a difference in how they are cleaned.
-Here are the four most commonly sold leathers:
+Here are the four most commonly sold types of leather:

-- Aniline: Aniline leather is a full grain leather that has been treated with the chemical aniline.
+- Aniline: Aniline leather is full-grain leather that has been treated with the chemical aniline.
 This is the most common type of leather used for jackets.

 There are several things you should avoid when wearing your leather coat:

 - Never cram your pockets full of "stuff" or carry heavy items because it will stretch the leather.

 - Do not apply hairspray, perfume, or cologne while wearing your leather coat.
 The alcohol will dry out and stain the leather.
 Use the products and allow them to dry completely before putting on the jacket.